IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 Bash has some properties that make it useful in the context of building images:

 * It allows easy creation of processes and redirection of their input/output streams to different sources/sinks.
 This is especially useful since image-building is very process-heavy (i.e. most of the tasks are solely: execute program A, then program B, etc.).
-* It is widely understood, so that many people can write shell-scripts at least to a certain degree.
+* It is widely understood; many people can write shell-scripts at least to a certain degree.
 * It provides error-handling primitives which can stop the execution of scripts when any subprogram fails.

-!!!
-When you create an item list, there has to be a significant degree of similarity between the items:

-* If the list is about the advantages of Bash all items should be explicitly referring to bash.
-* If one item is capitalized and is a sentence and ends in a period al should.

 Roots Directory